dstructs/matrix/README.md

 __Notes__:
 *	Negative indices are __not__ permitted.
+* 	Out-of-bounds row and column indices will silently fail.
 *	Values which are set are cast to the target `Matrix` data type.
 *	A value `Matrix` must have dimensions which match the submatrix defined by row and column indices.
 *	If linear indices are provided, a value `Matrix` must have a `length` equal to the number of provided indices.